 - Data lineage – Document the origins, movements, characteristics, and quality of data, including how data was changed to its final format.
 With data lineage, map data workflows as they grow throughout an organization, enabling error identification, audit trails, and operational intelligence.

 - Data fabric – Manage the collection, integration, and sharing of data across a single unified architecture.
-This is key if a company decides to use a hybrid cloud/on-premise infrastructure.
+This is key if a company uses a hybrid cloud/on-premise infrastructure.

 These capabilities can all make a data operation sturdier, and lead to less digital overhauls in the long-run.